EliasAL2/EliasAL2.github.io/_pages/about.md

   <img src="https://github.com/user-attachments/assets/d6f2c77f-5b85-499f-8eda-a93ec4233327" width="600" title="Pipeline of Lisa">
 </p>

 The Architecture of Lisa operates in a **pipeline fashion**.
 At one end the model is presented with an image and a (complex) textual instruction.
-These inputs then go through several different components in order to finally present an image with a red segmentation mask laid over the desired object in the input image.
+These inputs then go through several different components in order to finally present an output image with a red segmentation mask laid over the desired object in the input image.
 The following explains this pipeline in more detail.